 Dr. George “Elliott” Woodford was born on the 6th of October, 1888 in St Thomas, Ontario.
 He was the 3rd of 4 children born to George Edward Woodford and the former Barbara Jane Anderson.
 His siblings were; Pearl May (born 1883), William Fulton (born 1886) and Sarah Fern (born 1893).
 His father was a locomotive engineer.
 In 1911, the Woodford family resided on Fifth Avenue in St Thomas.

 Dr. Woodford was educated in St Thomas prior to attending the University of Western Ontario.
 Dr. Woodford graduated M.D. in 1913.
 An article that was published in the St Thomas Daily Times on the 9th of May, 1913 reported that Dr. Woodford’s marks had been exceptional and he had been awarded a diploma based on an appraisal of his marks by 3 examiners in his clinical studies.
-Dr. H. A. McCallum and Dr. J. A. MacGregor had each awarded Dr. Woodford 35 marks and a third examiner, Dr George Wilson had awarded Dr. Woodford 62 marks for his clinical studies.
+Dr. H. A. McCallum and Dr. J. A. MacGregor each awarded Dr. Woodford 35 marks and a third examiner, Dr George Wilson had awarded Dr. Woodford 62 marks for his clinical studies.
 The average of the 3 examiners marks would be 44, enough marks to graduate with honors.
-It was alleged that only 35 marks were awarded to Dr. Woodford.
-Legal action was brought up but eventually the matter was resolved, with Dr. Woodford receiving his deserved accreditation.
+It was alleged that only 35 marks were awarded to Dr. Woodford by Dr. Wilson.
+Legal action was brought forward but eventually the matter was resolved, with Dr. Woodford receiving his deserved accreditation.
 Dr. Woodford interned at St Joseph’s Hospital in London.

 Dr. Woodford started practicing medicine in Merlin and in Tilbury starting in the latter half of 1913.
 His name appears on a number of birth and death records.